-The teacher dictates four words and a sentence to students.
+The teacher dictates to students two short words, two longer words, and a sentence.

-Students slow down the pronunciation of each word, say the sounds, and write down the corresponding letters.
+Students slow down the pronunciation of each word, say the sounds or parts of the word, and write down the corresponding letters or parts.

 Students then self-correct their spelling against a visual model that the teacher displays.